They wore the jersey with pride

-This T-shirt symbolizes our country's strong values.
-It is embroidered with the motto " Unity is strength ," proudly displays the date 1804, and features the name Haiti in both written and graphic form, with numerous small details that reflect our culture and identity.
+This jersey symbolizes the strong values of our country.
+It is embroidered with the motto " Unity is strength ," proudly displays the date 1804, and highlights the name Haiti in writing, but also in a "graphic" way, with many small details that reflect our culture and identity.

 Community